 FY21 Q2 overall was a good quarter for us.
 We saw the number of meals overall increase a little over 10% when compared to the FY20 Q2 numbers with 3,045 total meals served this year compared to 2,748 meals served during this same quarter last year.
 What is interesting when comparing this year to last is the significant increase in home delivered meals we've seen.
 Of the total meals served in FY21 Q2, 1,145 of them were home delivered meals compared to 767 home delivered meals during this quarter of FY20.
 We may see that number decrease in the coming quarters as we've lost several recipients over the quarter for one reason or another but one thing that hasn't changed is the ability for many seniors to be able to pay for those meals.
 Of the 25 individuals served through our home delivered meal program, only 7 of them are able to donate money towards their meals with an additional 2 being paid through Medicaid which leaves over 1⁄2 of our recipients not able to donate any monies at all.
-Not sure how this trend can be reversed but it shows us just how much struggle goes on In many of our senior's lives, with many of title and page number insert them still afraid to go out in public very often.
+Not sure how this trend can be reversed but it shows us just how much struggle goes on in many of our senior's lives when it comes to paying for basic living needs.
+The pandemic continues to dominate most of our senior's lives, with many of title and page number insert them still afraid to go out in public very often.
 We opened our doors back up to congregate dining in September of 2020 only to shut down again in November due to high COVID numbers.
 We did open again after Thanksgiving and remained open in December.
 Of those choosing the center for their midday meal, the amount coming in for congregate dining is slightly less than those that choose to pick up their meals which supports the fact that the pandemic is still a major concern.
 Hopefully the vaccine will change that and things can return back to "normal", or whatever "normal" will look like now.
 At this time, the center is only open for congregate dining with mitigation strategies in place.
 We are not open at this time for any activities.
 Thank you for your continued support of our seniors through this grant.
 It is appreciated by many!